Pyridoxine: Medical uses

 As a treatment (oral or injection), it is used to treat or prevent pyridoxine deficiency, sideroblastic anaemia, pyridoxine-dependent epilepsy, certain metabolic disorders, side effects of isoniazid treatment and certain types of mushroom poisoning.
 Isoniazid is an antibiotic used for the treatment of tuberculosis.
-Common side effect include numbness in the hands and feet.
+Its common side effects include numbness in the hands and feet.
 Co-treatment with vitamin B6 alleviates the numbness.
 Pyridoxine-dependent epilepsy is a type of rare infant epilepsy that does not improve with typical anti-seizure medications.

 Pyridoxine in combination with doxylamine is used as a treatment for morning sickness in pregnant women.